 Tire chains may be required for all vehicles everywhere in Yosemite and surrounding areas when roads are snowy or icy.
 Since chain requirements are based on weather and conditions, it's not possible to predict if you'll need tire chains at any given time.
 Chains are often required on roads both inside and outside of Yosemite from November through March, less often in October and April, and rarely in September or May.
 The El Portal Road (Highway 140) is lower in elevation and therefore has chain requirements less frequently than other roads entering Yosemite.

 YARTS provides bus service to Yosemite Valley.
-During winter, there is no bus service outside of Yosemite Valley, except to the Yosemite Ski & Snowboard Area.
+During winter, there is no bus service outside of Yosemite Valley, except to Badger Pass.
 Bus service to or near giant sequoia groves is not available in winter.

 Where can I stay?